diogojapinto/Wunderlist-to-Talkdesk/README.md

-# Wunderlist-to-Talkdesk
+# Wunderlist-to-Todoist
-Tool in Python to export Wunderlist data into Talkdesk
+Tool in Python to export Wunderlist data into Todoist